Is your BMW seat belt malfunctioning? Learn how to fix the problem by following the procedures below.

 - Corrosion: Moisture, dirt, and other contaminants can enter the aforementioned connector, causing a poor connection.
 Carefully unplug the connector and check for dirt or water traces.
 If necessary, clean them out.
 After reassembly, make sure the connector is seated properly.

-- Sensor: Lastly, there is a sensor within the belt buckle itself, which registers if the seatbelt is buckled.
-Although sensor failure as a result of intensive use is possible, it is not likely.
+- Sensor: Lastly, there is a sensor within the belt buckle, which registers if the seatbelt is buckled.
+Although sensor failure due to intensive use is possible, it is not likely.
 On the other hand, spilled coffee or soda could easily end up inside the buckle.
 In combination with belt buckling, this can lead to sensor failure.
 To prevent this, always dry and clean off liquids accidentally spilled into the buckle.